 The Orthodox and Catholics believe that Scriptural references to "breaking bread" are referring to taking Communion or celebrating the Mass, and Protestants believe that this expression refers to the Lord's Supper.
 Passages in the book of Acts are frequently quoted in an attempt to substantiate these claims (see Acts 2:42, 46; 20:7-11).
+(In spite of this claim the priest does not break the wafer bread during the celebration of the Eucharist/or Mass.)
 When these passages are closely examined, it is clear that the term "to break bread" refers simply to eating a meal.
 This expression was commonly used in New Testament times in reference to partaking of food.
 In fact, the same terminology is used by Matthew in his account of the feeding of the 5,000.
 Matthew records that Jesus "blessed them [the loaves and the fish]; and He broke the loaves, and gave them to His disciples, and the disciples to the multitude" (Matt.
 14:19).
 The same phrase is also used in the account of the feeding of the 4,000 (Mat.
 15:36).
 Certainly the feeding of the 5,000 and the 4,000 with loaves and fishes was not a celebration of Communion or "the Lord's Supper."
 When the miraculous feeding of these multitudes took place, the New Covenant ceremony had not yet been instituted!